JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 *Valentin Churavy, Gabriel Baraldi, Prem Chintalapudi*

-We continue to track upstream LLVM and this release updates Julia to LLVM 15.
+We continue to track upstream LLVM and the Julia 1.10 release uses LLVM 15.
 This brings with it updated profiles for new processors and general modernizations.

-Particular noteworthy were the move to the new pass-manager promising performance improvements for the native codegen pipeline, as well as improved support for Float16 on x86.
+Particular noteworthy were the move to the new pass-manager promising compilation time improvements.
+LLVM 15 brings with it improved support for Float16 on x86.

-## Linux-aarch64 Stability Improvements
+## Linux AArch64 stability improvements

-*Mose Giordano*
+*Mose Giordano, *

 With the upgrade to LLVM 15 we were able to [use JITLink on aarch64 CPUs on Linux](https://github.com/JuliaLang/julia/pull/49745).
 [This linker](https://llvm.org/docs/JITLink.html), which had been first introduced in [Julia v1.8 only for Apple Silicon](https://julialang.org/blog/2022/08/julia-1.8-highlights/#improved_support_for_apple_silicon) (aarch64 CPUs on macOS), resolves frequent segmentation fault errors that affected Julia on this platform.
 However, due to a [bug in LLVM memory manager](https://github.com/llvm/llvm-project/issues/63236), non-trivial workloads may generate too many memory mappings (`mmap`) that can exceed the limit of allowed mappings.
 If you run into this problem, read the documentation on how to [change the `mmap` limit](https://docs.julialang.org/en/v1.10.0/devdocs/build/arm/#AArch64-(ARMv8)).